kurmasz-assignments/cis452-lab-8-scheduling/README.md

 10. With `top` open, run the program with `0` in one terminal and with `1` in another.
 What percentage of the CPU does the yielding process get?
 Is that what you expected?
 Or does the value seem either too high or too low?
 Why?

-11. How would you modify the program so that it still defers to other processes by calling `sched_yield`, but isn't absurdly slow
-(compared to the non-yielding version)?
+11. Modify the program so that it still defers to other processes by calling `sched_yield`, but isn't absurdly slow (compared to the non-yielding version).